 For full loads, a minimum of 3" side cover shall be provided.

-For higher downloads, solid pack grout under 1" standoff plate before installing CBS or CBSQ into concrete.
+For higher downloads, pack grout solid under 1" standoff plate before installation.
 Base download on column or concrete, according to the code.

-Concrete shall have a minimum compressive strength, f'c = 2500 psi.
+Concrete shall have a minimum compressive strength of f'c = 2,500 psi.

 Designer is responsible for concrete design.

-Structural composite lumber columns have sides that either show the wide face or the edges of the lumber strands/veneers known as the narrow face.
+Structural composite lumber columns have sides that show either the wide face or the edges of the lumber strands/veneers known as the narrow face.
 Values in the tables reflect installation into the wide face.
-See technical bulletin T-C-SCLCLM for load reductions due to narrow face installations.
+See technical bulletin T-C-SCLCLM for load reductions resulting from narrow-face installations.